 With the rising popularity of outdoor swimming and the importance of outdoor swimming being open to all, campaigns for clear rights on where people can swim and to enable swimmers to access more swim spots responsibly are more important than ever, and need the support of swimmers.

+In Scotland the rights to access waterways are based on the principle of responsible use, and this is what we want to see in England and Wales, too.
 The OSS encourages responsible swimming, which involves respecting the environment, being considerate of other users and communities near where we swim or visit, and taking personal responsibility for safety, as outlined in the OSS Outdoor Swimmers Code.

 With growing popularity, outdoor swimming is becoming more normalised.
 With wider recognition of the benefits of swimming for individuals and society, more landowners and authorities are beginning to see the benefits of better inland access, and to see that swimming is usually done responsibly with care for the environment.
-However, there have been temporary setbacks and closures prompted by some of the impacts of rising numbers at swim spots, and there is still much work to do.
+However, there have been temporary setbacks and closures prompted by responses to some of the impacts of rising numbers at swim spots, and there is still much work to do.

 How to get involved: